martinlaws/intro-to-css/README.md

 - we are not looking at css frameworks
   Bootstrap (CSS/UI grid frameworks in general) comes later.
 It makes more sense to focus on vanilla CSS.
-- SCSS (also known as Sass) is a better way to write CSS, and there are other alternatives to it.
+- SCSS (also known as Sass) is another way to write CSS, and there are other alternatives to it.
 You'll be learning SCSS in Week 4 to implement your Midterm (requirement).
 - we are not focusing on html
   - do want to look at semantic html